stormchaserroleplaying/stormchaserRPG/Origins/Cultures/Hordling/index.md

 Characters raised in the hordling culture share a variety of features in common with one another.

+## Aligmnent

 ## Features

 ### Pack Tactics
 You have +1d on an attack roll against a creature if at least one of your allies is within 5 feet of the creature and the ally isn't incapacitated.

 ## Languages
-You can speak, read and write Goblin, Orc and one other language.
+You speak, read and write either Goblin or Orc with native proficiency and the other with accented proficiency.

+Choose one other language of your choice.
+You speak, read and write this language with accented proficiency.